HEDS Sexual Assault Campus Climate Surveys are open for 2025-2026: REGISTER NOW

 • whether they have experienced unwanted sexual contact or sexual assault.

-The surveys usually take less than 15 minutes to complete.
 Due to the surveys’ sensitive subject matter, responses for all three surveys are anonymous, and the surveys can only be administered to those 18 years of age and older.
 All three surveys are designed for people who spend a significant amount of time on campus, not for online students or for employees who work remotely.

 Click on the following questions to learn more.

-You can administer these surveys for any 3–6 week period between October 1, 2022, and April 30, 2023.
+You can administer these surveys for any 3–6 week period between October 13, 2025, and May 29, 2026.

 YES!
 Here’s how: